BlueWebNodes/bluewebnodes.github.io/_posts/support/2020-10-12-web-design-CSS-Animation.md

 Here are several animation styles commonly used in modern web design:
 <ul>
 <li>Fade-ins: Elements gently appear like they’re making an entrance</li>
-<li>Hover effects: Buttons react when you hover (because they like attention too)</li>
+<li>Hover effects: Buttons react when you hover</li>
 <li>Sliding transitions: Content glides into place instead of awkwardly popping in</li>
 <li>Loading animations: Because staring at a blank screen is not fun</li>
 <li>Micro-interactions: Tiny animations when you click, submit, or toggle something</li>
 </ul>
-These small details make your website feel responsive, polished, and alive—in a good way.
+These small details make your website feel responsive, polished, and alive.

 ## Okay, But Don’t Go Overboard